 Any North Shore adventure should begin by checking in at the Turtle Bay Resort.
-While it might be the only resort on this side of the island the hotel and property offer high end accommodations and a stunningly beautiful location.
+While it might be the only resort on this side of the island the hotel and property offer high-end accommodations and a stunningly beautiful location.
 Sitting on a peninsula at the northern-most tip of the island the resort spans over 880-acres.
-Situated so that every room has an ocean view-your only choice is if you want to see the sun rise or set from your balcony.
+Situated so that every room has an ocean view, your only dilemma is if you want to see the sunrise or set from your balcony.

 Wake up early and head to the cove at Turtle Bay known as Bay View Beach.
 Here you are likely to see the resort’s namesake: the Hawaiian Green Sea Turtle.
 You may be lucky enough to see one resting on the sand.
 If not, patiently look into the water for shadowy spots and then wait for them to pop up for air.

 For breakfast, head to the Palm Terrace restaurant located at the resort for their daily buffet.
 They also offer menu options like eggs Benedict, North Shore Eggs (two poached eggs on shrimp and crab hash served with papaya salsa) or and their signature omelet with brie, spinach and crabmeat.

 Or head into Haleiwa to Ted’s Bakery.
 While Ted’s is famous for its coconut-chocolate haupia pie (haupia is a traditional coconut milk-based Hawaiian dessert), their breakfast is also a treat.
 Try the ham, egg and cheese breakfast sandwich or an omelet with one of the scrumptious butter rolls.